lorenzo-stoakes/linux-vm-notes/oom.md

    I'm ignoring crazy NUMA stuff in these notes for the time being :)

-2. Next, [test_tsk_thread_flag()][test_tsk_thread_flag] is called with the `TIF_MEMDIE` flag set to see if another thread has been OOM killed and is therefore dying and releasing memory.
-If this is the case and the OOM killer _wasn't_ invoked via [sysrq][sysrq], the OOM killer can be aborted and `OOM_SCAN_ABORT` is returned.
+2. Next, [test_tsk_thread_flag()][test_tsk_thread_flag] is called with the `TIF_MEMDIE` flag set to see if it is marked to be OOM killed or is the process of being killed, in either case dying and releasing memory already.
+If this is the case and the OOM killer _wasn't_ invoked via [sysrq][sysrq], the OOM killer should be aborted and `OOM_SCAN_ABORT` is returned.

 3. If the task does not have a [struct mm_struct][mm_struct] assigned in the `mm` field, indicating that either it is a kernel thread or it is exiting so